inderasarman/CEG3006-Project/README.md

 ##### Step 3: Junction Monitoring

-The RSU at the pedestrian crossing uses LiDAR and camera to detect:
+The RSU at the pedestrian crossing uses LiDAR and depth camera to detect:

 - Pedestrians near or entering the crossing area
 - Vehicles approaching the junction